The aim of

 and will also be set within the context of marine spatial planning strategies

 Renewable energy developments, in particular wind farms, will most likely become one of the most important and large-scale anthropogenic pressures and will affect benthic communities over various spatial and temporal scales within coastal and offshore ecosystems over the next decades.
 The identification of these processes is the prerequisite for an efficient, hypothesis-driven approach towards the understanding of the various effects of marine energy developments on the marine benthos as well as on the whole ecosystem.

 Benthic organisms have a fundamental place in marine ecosystems and deliver numerous ecosystem goods and services (such as marine biodiversity, long-term carbon storage and natural resources), which are intimately linked to the benthic system.
 Extensive renewable energy developments have the potential to initiate processes which are expected to affect benthic communities in numerous ways.
-During the ICES Workshop WKEOMB, a first initiative was started on the identification of benthic cause-effect relationships triggered by offshore wind farms.
+During the ICES Workshop on the Effects of offshore wind farms on marine benthos (WKEOMB) in 2012, a first initiative was started on the identification of benthic cause-effect relationships triggered by offshore wind farms.